 Tenders for the major packages of work are advertised on the Tenders WA website.

-Check the project delivery page for work package details.
+Check the project delivery and business opportunities page for work package details.

 Pilbara Ports engaged with the Kariyarra Traditional Owners as a part of the consultation process to obtain heritage approvals under section 18 of the Aboriginal Heritage Act 1972.
 Approval was granted in June 2016.